Easy constrained optimization in Pytorch with Parametrizations

 Constrained optimization

-When doing optimization in Pytorch, we usually have a parameter \(\theta \in \mathbb{R}^n\) and a loss function \(L(\theta)\), and we use gradient descent on \(\theta\) to minimize \(L(\theta)\).
+When doing optimization in Pytorch, we usually have a parameter \(\theta \in \mathbb{R}^n\) and a loss function \(L(\theta)\) that we minimize with gradient descent.
 For this, at each iteration we update \(\theta\) in the direction of the negative gradient of \(L(\theta)\):

 \[\theta \leftarrow \theta - \alpha \nabla_{\theta} L(\theta)\]